hbctraining/scRNA-seq/lessons/05_SC_clustering_cells_SCT.md

       nfeatures = 5)
 ```

 We only specified 10 dimensions, but we could easily include as many as we wish to explore.
 It is often useful to look at the PCs and determine whether the genes driving them make sense for differentiating the different cell types.
-However, we won't use this method alone to pick the significant PCs to use for the clustering analysis.
+However, we won't use this method alone to choose the PCs to use for the clustering analysis.

 <p align="center">
 <img src="../img/PC_print.png" width="400">
 </p>

-The elbow plot is helpful when determining how many PCs to use for the downstream analysis.
+The elbow plot is helpful when determining whether the PCs .
 The elbow plot visualizes the standard deviation of each PC, and where the elbow appears is usually the threshold for identifying the significant PCs.
 However, this method can be a bit subjective about where the elbow is located.

 ```r
 # Plot the elbow plot